mathspp/mathspp/pages/02.blog/04.pydonts/watch-out-for-recursion/item.en.md

 having Python run out of memory because of your obscenely large amount of recursive calls.

+Hence, if your function is such that it will be constantly trying to recurse more than the recursion depth allowed, you might want to consider a different solution to your problem.

 ## No Tail Recursion Elimination

 In some programming languages, the factorial function shown above